 POSSE is considered a robust and preferable syndication model for the following reasons:

 - Reduce 3rd party dependence.
 By posting directly to your own site, you're not dependent on 3rd Party services to do so -- if you can access your site, you can publish your content.
 On the contrary with PESOS, when the 3rd party site is down, you are unable to add content.

 - Ownership.
 By posting first on your own site, you create a direct ownership chain that can be traced back to you without any intervening 3rd party services (silos) TOS's getting in the way (which is a vulnerability of PESOS).

 - Own canonical URLs to your content.
 Canonical URLs to your content are on your domain.

 - Copies can cite the original.
 By posting content first to your own site (and thus creating a permalink for it), copies that you post on 3rd Party services can link or cite the original on your site (see syndication_formats and POSSE Notes to Twitter)

 - Better search.
-Searching public content on your own domain (with any web search engine of your choice) works better than depending on Twitter exclusively to search your tweets..
-And when the copies link to your original posts, search engines figure that out by following those links back to the original and ranking it higher.
+Searching public content on your own domain (with any web search engine of your choice) works better than depending on silos exclusively to search your posts (e.g. Twitter for a while only showed recent tweets in search results.
+Facebook still has very poor search results).